thomasvincent/letslambda/README.md

  - `region` the AWS region code in which your ELB is deployed into.
 If missing, this defaults to the AWS region in which Letslambda runs.
  - `port` which represents the ELB listener port.
 This port must already be configure ahead.
 If omitted, the default value is `443` (HTTPS).

+### Configuring your CloudFront distributions ###
+Just like Elastic Load Balancers, LetsLambda supports one or more CloudFront distributions as part of the configuration file.
+ - `cfs` which is the start of your CloudFront list.
+You may ommit this parameter if you don't have any CloudFront distribution.

+And for each CloudFront distribution:
+ - `- id` which represents your CloudFront distribution ID

+Unlike other AWS services, CloudFront requires some time to be fully deployed.
+Usually about 30 minutes but this may vary.
+LetsLambda will __not__ updated your distribution configuration if it's not in a deployed state (where pending configuration changes are being deployed).

 ## Installation ##

 This project relies on third party projects that requires some files to be compiled.
 Since AWS Lambda runs on Amazon Linux 64 bit ([ref](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)), it's important that you have such instance running to prepare your Lambda function and not a custom debian/ubuntu server as you may find some libraries incompatibilities).